oracle/rwloadsim/rwl/doc/MODULAR.md

 ## Including source files
-As an alternative to having a long list of file names provided to rwloadsim, you can create one "master" file that includes other files using a $include directive.
+As an alternative to having a long list of file names provided to rwloadsim, you can create one "master" file that includes other files using $include directives.
-Such files can themselves contain a $include directive for multiple levels of inclusion.
+Such files can themselves contain $include directives for multiple levels of inclusion.
 You can only use $include when you are not parsing a statement, declaration or thread execution and the file included must similarly